tuxgal/makesystem/README.md

 A generic Makefile system that can be bootstrapped and shared across multiple projects/repositories.

-Currently it only supports go.
+Currently supports go and dockerfile.